domenicweber/lrthw_exercises/chapter_5/Readme.md

 my_ex5.rb contains the {my_X} variables

-2) Add a couple of format sequences, don't forget to add comments to explain what you're doing
+> 2) Add a couple of format sequences, don't forget to add comments to explain what you're doing

-Try to write some variables that convert the inches and pounds to centimeters and kilograms.
-Do not just type in the measurements.
+I went through a lot of different formulas before settling on something very simple...
-Work out the math in Ruby.
+I also noticed that inside {} you can use () but not the other way around.

 #### My Notes